 Start With Your Gut, Not a Style Glossary

-Open Instagram.
-Open Pinterest.
+Open Instagram or Pinterest.
 Open any wedding blog.
 You will immediately encounter a wall of words: fine art, editorial, documentary, photojournalistic, light and airy, dark and moody.
 It sounds like you need a degree in photography just to hire one.

 You don’t.